Interpretation & Debate

 In Article I, Section 3, the Constitution, quite deliberately, vests the Senate with the authority to undertake four specific actions, none with the formal input or approval of the House, including providing advice and consent to presidential nominations, ratifying treaties, conviction and removal of high-ranking officials for misconduct, and approving constitutional amendments.
 The requirements that three of these may be done only pursuant to super-majority votes—ratifying treaties, amending the Constitution, and convicting and removing high-ranking officials for misconduct—are designed, as James Madison explained in The Federalist No. 58 as a “shield to some particular interests, and another obstacle generally to hasty and partial measures.”

 The ratification of the Seventeenth Amendment in 1913, however, transformed the Senate.
-By making Senators subject to popular election in their respective States, it effectively democratized the Senate and, in doing so, abandoned one of the critical differences between the House and the Senate—namely, Senators’ dependence on and allegiance directly to their States.
-This transformation weakened one of the strongest connections between Senators and their States as sovereign entities; it made it easier for Senators to pay less attention to local or state leaders’ concerns about federalism and more prone to follow the popular will, even if it meant sacrificing State sovereignty.
+By making Senators subject to direct, popular election in their respective States, it effectively democratized the Senate.
+But in doing so, the Seventeenth Amendment abandoned one of the critical differences between the House and the Senate—namely, Senators’ dependence on and allegiance directly to their States.
+This transformation weakened the strong connections between Senators and their States as sovereign entities established by requiring senators to be chosen by state legislatures; it made it easier for Senators to pay less attention to local or state leaders’ concerns about federalism and more prone to follow the popular will, even if it meant sacrificing State sovereignty.
 It is no coincidence, many scholars believe, that it was after the ratification of this transformative Amendment that the Senate joined the House in expanding to unprecedented degrees the size and scope of the federal government, all at the expense of State sovereignty.
 With this Amendment firmly in place, these scholars argue further, there is no turning back of the transformation it wrought.

 The Senate